SANTHANDEEP/DIGITAL-CHECK-IN-CHECK-OUT-SYSTEM/README.md

 # DIGITAL-CHECK-IN-CHECK-OUT-SYSTEM
-Mongo DB and python
+Mongo DB and python and sql

 # Overview
 The Digital Check-In Check-Out System is an advanced attendance management solution that automates the entry and exit tracking of students using smart ID card technology.
-Built with MongoDB and Node.js, this system eliminates manual processes, improving efficiency and accuracy in attendance tracking.
+Built with MongoDB, sql and python, this system eliminates manual processes, improving efficiency and accuracy in attendance tracking.
 The system currently manages minimum number of students seamlessly.

 # Features
 ✅ Automated Check-In & Check-Out: Students scan their smart ID cards for instant tracking.